-Do not assume that no light means there is no power to the machine.
-If the bulb is bad, there will be no indication.
+Do not rely that no light means no power to the machine.
 Always check for power first.
 Failure to comply may cause serious injury!

 Refer to Figure 40:

 Start - Press green start switch.

 When power is connected to machine, the green light is always on regardless of whether Band Saw is running or not.